Yoga Alliance E-RYT 500

 In addition to teacher trainings and studio classes, Suzanne has specialized in giving yoga classes and courses at several colleges and universities: Smith College, Wellesley College, Brown University, RISD, Guilford College and the University of Alabama in Huntsville.

 The Iyengar Tradition is often associated with the term alignment and the use of props to support the body and learning.
 Now, many decades after being inspired by Mr. Iyengar's methods, Suzanne considers Iyengar Yoga to be less about perfection and more about attention.
 He always emphasized the importance of paying attention to what is happening now, as you are attempting and doing each posture.
-Can you spread your intelligence through out your body "like the rays of the sun"?
+Can you spread your intelligence and attention through out your body "like the rays of the sun"?
 That is what he encouraged us to do.

 Suzanne is a member of Yoga Alliance.